 NOTE: We recommend that you check and clean this filter after each tankful of water during the first few used of the water pump system.
 Thereafter, remember to check it at least yearly, such as during winterization procedures.
-Press and twist cap to remove strainer for cleaning,

 Water Pump and Filter